Lady Bird Johnson: Second Lady of the United States

 John F. Kennedy chose Lyndon Johnson as his running mate for the 1960 election.
 At Kennedy's request, Lady Bird took an expanded role during the campaign, as his wife Jacqueline was pregnant with their second child.
 Over 71 days, Lady Bird traveled 35000 mi through 11 states and appeared at 150 events.
 Kennedy and Johnson won the election that November, with Lady Bird helping the Democratic ticket carry seven Southern states.

-Reflecting later, Lady Bird said that the years her husband served as vice president and she as Second Lady was "a very different period of our lives."
-Nationally, the two had a kind of celebrity, but they both found the office of Vice President to lack power.
+Reflecting later, Lady Bird said that the years her husband served as vice president and she as Second Lady were "a very different period of our lives."
+Nationally, the two had a kind of celebrity, but they both found the office of vice president to lack power.

-As the Vice President's wife, Lady Bird often served as a substitute for Jacqueline Kennedy at official events and functions.
+As the vice president's wife, Lady Bird often served as a substitute for Jacqueline Kennedy at official events and functions.
 Within her first year as Second Lady, she had substituted for Mrs. Kennedy at more than 50 events, roughly one per week.
 This experience prepared Lady Bird for the following challenges of her unexpected years as First Lady.

 On November 22, 1963, the Johnsons were accompanying the Kennedys in Dallas when President Kennedy was assassinated; they were two cars behind the President in his motorcade.
 Lyndon was sworn in as president on Air Force One two hours after Kennedy died, with Lady Bird and Jacqueline Kennedy by his side.
 Afterward, Lady Bird created a tape on which she recorded her memories of the assassination, saying it was "primarily as a form of therapy to help me over the shock and horror of the experience."
 She submitted a transcript of the tape to the Warren Commission as testimony.
 LBJ advisor Abe Fortas had made notations on her document to add detail.
 In their plans for their trip to Texas, the Johnsons had intended to entertain the Kennedys that night at their ranch.

 In the days following the assassination, Lady Bird worked with Jacqueline Kennedy on the transition of her husband to the White House.
-While having great respect for Jacqueline and finding her strong in the aftermath of the murder, Lady Bird believed from the start of her tenure as First Lady that she would be unfavorably compared to her immediate predecessor.
+While having great respect for Jacqueline and finding her strong in the aftermath of the murder, Lady Bird believed from the start of her tenure as first lady that she would be unfavorably compared to her immediate predecessor.
 On her last day in the White House, Jacqueline Kennedy left Lady Bird a note in which she promised she would "be happy" there.